-SPECIAL CLASSIFICATIONS ENROLLMENT FEE WAIVERS 18.
-Do you have certification from the CA Department of Veterans Affairs that you are eligible for a Submit certification. a dependent's fee waive Yes No 19.
-Do you have certification from the National Guard Adjutant General that you are eligible for a consumption of Submit certification. vaiver?
-Yes No 20.
-Are you eligible as a recipient of the Congressional Medal of Honor or as a child of a recipient' Submit documentation from the Department of Veterans Affairs. ?
+SP ECIAL CLASSIFICATIONS ENROLLMENT FEE WAIVERS 18.
+Do you have certification from the CA Department of Veterans Affairs that you are eligible for a dependent Submit certification. s fee r?
+No 19.
+Do you have certification from the National Guard Adjutant General that you are eligible for a dependent's Submit certification.
+No 20.
+Are you eligible as a recipient of the Congressional Medal of Honor or as a child of a recipient?
+Submit documentation from the Department of Veterans Affairs.
 Yes No 21.
 Are you eligible as a dependent of a victim of the September 11, 2001, terrorist attack?
-Submit documentation from the CA Victim Compensation and Government Claims Board. . 🗖 Yes No 22.
-Are you eligible as a dependent of a deceased law enforcement/fire suppression personnel kil Submit documentation from the public agency employer of record. led in the line of o duty?
-Yes No If you answered "Yes" to any of the questions from 18-22, you are eligible for an El perhaps other fee waivers or adjustments.
+Submit documentation from the CA Victim Compensation and Government Claims Board.
+Yes No 22.
+Are you eligible as a dependent of a deceased law enforcement/fire suppression personnel killed in the line Submit documentation from the public agency employer of record. of du ., No ŗ f you answered "Yes" to any of the questions from 18-22, you are eligible for an ENROLLMEN perhaps other fee waivers or adjustments.
 Sign the Certification below.
-Contact the I questions.
+Contact the Financial Aiguestions.